Are Dogs Colorblind? Canine Vision Explained

 Fun Facts About Canine Vision

 Dogs’ vision differs from that of humans in more than just color perception.
-They’re also more likely to key in on movement, and they may struggle with depth perception and seeing at a distance.
+They’re also more likely to key in on movement and have a much wider field of vision.
+On the other hand, they may struggle with depth perception and seeing at a distance.

-Unlike humans, who have eyes set straight forward on their heads, dogs have their eyes set at a slight angle.
-This gives them better peripheral vision, but it also compromises their depth perception.
-It’s worth noting that a dog’s large nose can also interfere with their ability to see things right in front of their faces.
+Unlike humans, who have eyes set straight forward on their heads, dogs have their eyes laterally placed.
+This gives them better peripheral vision with a smaller blind spot, but it also compromises their depth perception because their binocular vision area is smaller.

-Most dog breeds don’t see at a distance as clearly as humans do either.
-While a human ideally has 20/20 vision, most dogs are more like 20/75 or worse (there are a few exceptions, like Labradors).
-This means a dog can only see something at 20 feet that a typical human can spot at 75.
+Most dogs see at a distance as clearly as humans do either.
+While the visual acuity of a human with normal vision is 20/20, most dogs’ visual acuity is around 20/75.
+This means a dog can only see something at 20 feet that a typical human can spot standing 75 feet away.

 However, that just means they can’t see detail at a distance — they’re still fantastic at spotting motion.
 While they couldn’t read an eye chart from 75 feet away (or at all — they’re dogs, after all), they would likely notice another animal running by at that distance.